leszekd25/spellforce_blender_plugins/2.8/README.md

 name.bsi goes to skinning/b20 folder

-name_SKIN goes to skinning/b20 folder, and you must REMOVE the _SKIN part of the filename
+name_SKIN.msb goes to skinning/b20 folder, and you must REMOVE the _SKIN part of the filename

 # animation support